JanayAlam/weather-app/README.md

 - On top of the application, there will be short temperature info about the current location.
 On the right side of the navigation bar, there will be a search bar.
 Users can search for any city’s temperature.

+- The website must have a dark mode and Japanese language Support.

 - Data caching should be implemented.

 - There will a feature to compare two or multiple city’s weather.